aimacode/aima-java/README.md

 ### CURRENT (Rewrite of chapters 3 to 6)
 #### Chp 3
 * Uniform-Cost-Search NoOp case and need for small constant.
-* Different types of Search APIs (i.e SearchActionsFunction, SearchStateFunction, SearchActionFunction) for different use cases.
 * Add Bidirectional Search implementation.
 * GraphPriorityQueueSearch and TreePriorityQueueSearch potentially need a better mechanism for determining state containment and removal of a node